 We’ve previously explored the benefits of bare metal dedicated servers and looked at the differences between public and private cloud, but a third solution is gaining popularity - hybrid cloud computing.

 Promising the benefits of private cloud, public cloud, and bare-metal, hybrid cloud environments allow you to choose a combination that works exactly with your requirements.
 And the market for it is growing.
-The global hybrid cloud market size was valued at $107 billion in 2022 and is expected to exceed $225 billion by 2028.
+The global hybrid cloud market size is valued at $129 billion in 2024 and is expected to exceed $352 billion by 2029.

 If you’re considering hybrid cloud solutions but want to avoid common infrastructure hosting mistakes this blog covers the essentials including: what constitutes hybrid cloud computing, private cloud vs public cloud, and the benefits and drawbacks for each solution.